earocorn/osh-docs/docs/osh-node/first-sensor.md

 ### Building Project
 1. Execute a 'build task'
         - Click the 'gradle' on the right side of the screen
-        - Under osh-node-dev-tempalte(root), right click the 'Tasks> Build> build'
+        - Under osh-node-dev-template(root), right-click the 'Tasks> Build> build'
         - Click the 'Edit Run Configuration'
         - in the 'Run' input box, type in 'build -x test -x osgi' and click 'OK'
         - Then Click the Green Run Button on the top toolbar to run the new Build